12:32 15 February 2012

 Bradford City FC has established a Supporters’ Board and recommends to supporters that this is a valid and reliable conduit by which issues and concerns can be raised.
 The Club remains committed to working with the Supporters’ Board to ensure that its procedures and level of service to customers is maintained or enhanced and to review this Charter at appropriate times.
 The Supporters’ Board will meet with senior management of the Club on a regular basis.
 Further details of the work of the Supporters Board and contact details can be found at http://www.bcfcsupportersboard.co.uk.
 The Supporters’ Board assists the Club through working sub-groups including a Memorial Group that advises on issues relating to commemoration of the Bradford City Fire Disaster.

 In the event of any of the Club’s policies and procedures leading to a complaint by a customer, the complaint should be submitted to the Club using any one of the methods listed in the contacts section above.

 Bradford City Football Club will endeavour to respond to any letter, fax or email within 7 working days of receipt of the communication.
 If it is not possible to send a full response to the issue raised within that time, an acknowledgement will be sent and a detailed reply will follow within 28 working days of the original communication.

 Any supporter that fails to receive a suitable response or satisfaction to their comments within the said 28 days is entitled to refer the matter to the Football League Customer Services Department.
 Contact with the Football League can be made by the following methods:

-By post - letters should be addressed to the Customer Services Department, The Football League Operations Centre, Edward VII Quay, Navigation Way, Preston, PR2 2YF
+By post - letters should be addressed to the Customer Services Department, The EFL Operations Centre, Edward VII Quay, Navigation Way, Preston, PR2 2YF

 By email to email@example.com